bodil/purescript-eulalie/README.md

 ### Monoids

-For a `Parser a` where `a` is a monoid, there's a type class implementation for `(Monoid a) => Monoid (Parser a)`, so that you can treat parsers for monoids like they're monoids too.
+For a `Parser i o` where `o` is a monoid, there's a type class implementation for `(Monoid o) => Monoid (Parser i o)`, so that you can treat parsers for monoids like they're monoids too.

-What this means, practically, is that because strings are monoids, you can do things like this for parsers of type `Parser String`, concatenating the results of each parser into a final result:
+What this means, practically, is that because strings are monoids, you can do things like this for parsers of type `Parser Char String`, concatenating the results of each parser into a final result:

 ```purescript